July 15, 2024

 6. Talk up your community

-There is an opportunity in the profile to include your family’s weekly schedule, and we highly recommend taking time to fill this out in terms that are specific as possible.
+There is an opportunity in the profile to include your family’s weekly schedule, and we highly recommend filling this out in terms that are specific as possible.
 This is especially important if you require your au pair to work more unusual hours such as early mornings, evenings and weekends.
 Of course, it’s okay if your needs change somewhat once she arrives but it’s best to let candidates know what coverage you anticipate needing upfront because some au pairs are more particular about their on-duty schedule.
+Learn more about becoming a host family.